Learn how to detect a gas leak and what to do in an emergency.

 Gas leaks can be extremely dangerous.
 A fire, explosion, property damage or serious bodily injury could occur when natural gas leaks from an appliance, damaged pipeline or gas meter.
-Be alert to the following signs you may see, hear or smell when there’s a gas leak.
+Be alert to and check for any of the following signs if you suspect a gas leak.

 Staying Safe from a Gas Leak